Pioneering artists in the transition from music to cinema

 Reinvention and artistic versatility

-This transition also demonstrates the importance of constant innovation in the entertainment industry, where mixing disciplines enriches the art and global recognition.
+This transition also demonstrates the importance of constant innovation in the entertainment industry, where mixing disciplines enriches art and global recognition.

 Cultural legacy and continuity of the phenomenon